mactul/discordslashcommands/README.md

 commands = manager.get_all_global_commands()
 ```

-They Command objects returned are like this:
+The Command objects returned are like this:
 ```
 Command
     .name: name of the command